ml5js/ml5-website-v02-docsify/docs/reference/image-classifier.md

 - **options**: Optional.
   Object: An object to change the default configuration of the model.
-  - The default options for the default `mobilenet` model are
+  - The default options for the default `MobileNet` model are

     ```
     {